 About Bunny Morgan-Brown

-I spend my deliciously cultivated & frequent downtime working as an artist and designer through various mediums, particularly writing, fashion, interiors, collage, textiles, mixed media, and sacred + ritual tools.
-When not enjoying the fruits of peace and relaxation, I am also an active fundraiser for the [The Accomplis Collective], a 501(c)3 organization dedicated to gathering + redistributing resources and support to grassroots Black and Indigenous community organizing & artistic projects throughout the United States.
-I was formerly on the advisory board of [We Make The Path Community Cooperative], a community interest company dedicated to supporting chronically ill, neurodivergent + disabled people in achieving their professional goals through sustainable work practices and entrepreneurship.
+My deliciously cultivated & frequent downtime is spend working as an artist and designer through various mediums, particularly writing, fashion, interiors, collage, textiles, mixed media, and sacred + ritual toolmaking.
+When not enjoying the fruits of peace and relaxation, I am an active fundraiser for the [The Accomplis Collective], a 501(c)3 organization dedicated to gathering + redistributing resources and support to grassroots Black and Indigenous community organizing & artistic projects throughout the United States.
+I live with my partner & chief-of-staff, RB Brown, and our two cats - Pumpkin and Mushroom, while being the proud aunt of several incredible nieflings.
+I continue to aspire to inherit the title of “the most exciting [femme] in the world” from Eartha Kitt, by way of a vivid + kindly phantasm of the late Orson Welles.

 Who Are My Ancestors?